`

 Moderation Management Group for Young Professionals

-About Our Manhattan Group Therapy for Addiction
+About Our Group Therapy for Addiction

 Our group therapy program is led by two licensed clinical psychologists, Dr. Tracey Bassett and Dr. Britt Gottlich.
-Both Dr. Bassett and Dr. Gottlich have a comprehensive history of group therapy experience and have run successful moderation management groups at Fifth Avenue Psychiatry for several years.
+Dr. Bassett and Dr. Gottlich have a comprehensive history of group therapy experience and have run successful moderation management groups at Fifth Avenue Psychiatry for several years.

 The Benefits of Group Therapy for Substance Abuse

-While one-on-one addiction treatment is favored by some, group therapy for addiction can be beneficial on its own or in addition to individualized treatment.
-Amongst other reasons, group therapy offers the following benefits to attendees:
+While one-on-one addiction treatment programs are favored by some, group therapy for addiction can be beneficial on its own or in addition to individualized treatment.

 • Inspires vulnerability